diego-benito-j/new_repo/README.md

 ```

 Did you catch it?

-if ( dna[i] = 'G' ) <-- This line is the problem!
+We are trying to count the number of 'G' chars in a string, but we seem to be overshooting and counting every char as if it were 'G'.
+The problematic line is `if ( dna[i] = 'G' )` but could you tell us why?

 When the program is executed, this line of code seems perfectly reasonable to the compiler.
-We are missing a single "==" sign here, but why isn't this showing up as an error?
+We are using `=` instead of `==` here, but why isn't this showing up as an error?
 In c++, the assignment operation returns the value of the thing being assigned.
 For example:

 ```c++
     #include <string>